This is the multi-page printable view of this section. Click here to print.

 Sending alert emails to app owners

-Butler can optionally send alert emails to the owner of apps that failed reloading/were aborted.
+Butler can optionally send alert emails to the owner of apps that fail reloading/were aborted.

 This feature is controlled by the config file properties Butler.emailNotification.reloadTaskAborted.appOwnerAlert.enable and Butler.emailNotification.reloadTaskFailure.appOwnerAlert.enable.